Rhea Suh

 Rhea Suh is a former government official who served as Assistant Secretary for Policy, Management and Budget of the United States Department of the Interior from 2009 to 2014 and president of the Natural Resources Defense Council from 2015 to 2019.

 Early life and education

 Suh was born and raised in Boulder, Colorado by Korean immigrants who left the country after the Korean War.
 Suh's father, Chung Ha Suh, worked as automotive engineering specialist at the University of Colorado at Boulder, and her mother, Young Ja Suh, was a homemaker.
 She also has two sisters, Betty and Maggie.

-She graduated from Barnard College of Columbia University in 1992.
+She graduated from Barnard College in 1992.
 While a student at Barnard, Suh taught earth science at Stuyvesant High School.
 She was a Fulbright scholar to South Korea, where she studied environmental movements.
 After returning to the United States, Suh worked as a legislative assistant for Ben Nighthorse Campbell.
-She then attended Harvard Kennedy School, and her graduate school project focused on helping the U.S. National Park Service through establishing a formal education program at schools around the country.
+She then attended Harvard University, and her graduate school project focused on helping the U.S. National Park Service through establishing a formal education program at schools around the country.